 Kris and Andres

-Disclaimer: Any embellishments will be due to ‘enthusiasm surplus’, in no way should it be taken as a concious effort to capture your imagination.
+Disclaimer: Any embellishments will be due to ‘enthusiasm surplus’, in no way should it be taken as a conscious effort to capture your imagination.